mr-mixas/Struct-Diff.pm/README.md

 Diff is simply a HASH whose keys shows status for each item in passed structures.
 Every status type (except `D`) may be omitted during the diff calculation.
-Disabling some or other types produces different diffs: diff for unchanged types only also possible (if all other types disabled).
+Disabling some or other types produce different diffs: diff with only unchanged items is also possible (when all other types disabled).

 - A